erf-model/ERF/Docs/sphinx_doc/Particles.rst

 =========

 ERF has the option to include Lagrangian particles in addition to the mesh-based solution.
-Currently the particle functionality is very simple -- the particles are initialized randomly, one per mesh cell in a particular plane, and are advected by the velocity field.
+Currently the particle functionality is very simple -- the particles are initialized one per mesh cell in a particular plane, and are advected by the velocity field.

 However, the AMReX particle data structure is very general and particles may take on a number of